unic8s/hd2_macropad/README.md

 ## Installation

+The firmware is already pre-built available in our release section.
+Just go ahead and download your prefered version (we surely recommend to use the lastest one).
+Please follow the described steps and make your decision if you'd like to add audio support with a SD card, the mandatory assets and a speaker attached to the device.

 ### Firmware
 1. Download the [lastest BIN file](https://github.com/unic8s/hd2_macropad/releases/latest/download/hd2_macropad.bin) or your prefered [release](https://github.com/unic8s/hd2_macropad/releases)
 2. Connect device to PC via USB-C data cable